markadev/AppleII-VGA/docs/Usage.md

 the VGA card is generally plug-and-play.
 Plug it in, power on your Apple II and that's it.

+There are some optional features and other controls that can be changed using the menu-based Configuration disk or by directly using `POKE` commands.

 ## Soft Monochrome Mode